 ^ Source: www.discoverlanguages.org

-All Liberal Arts students must complete six (6) sequential credits of foreign language under the
+All Liberal Arts students must complete six (6) sequential credits of foreign language

 General Education requirements.
-Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in Foreign Languages are required to take an additional six (6) sequential credits of the same language, whether it be at the Intermediate 1 and 2 levels (2010 and 2020) or at the Advanced 1 and 2 levels (2210 and 2220), as well as complete three (3) credits in a second foreign language at the Elementary level (1010 and 1030) or above.
+Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in World Languages are required to take an additional six (6) sequential credits of the same language, whether it be at the Intermediate 1 and 2 levels (2010 and 2020) or at the Advanced 1 and 2 levels (2210 and 2220), as well as complete three (3) credits in a second foreign language at the Elementary level (1010 and 1030) or above.

 Students in the Liberal Arts program are eligible to concentrate in a foreign language.
 In addition, students must complete the category requirements of the Liberal Arts program.
 Upon completion of the program, students will earn an Associate of Arts degree.